-Digital Human Library creates opportunities for teachers and students to meet new people, visit new places, and learn with the world.
-What’s more, dHL partnerships support and further student inquiry, build citizenship and character, as well as incorporate next generation learning skills, global perspectives, content, resources, and technologies into our classroom programs to create learning opportunities for students that are relevant, current, accessible and inclusive.
-Connections-based learning is about supporting students so they can experience the curriculum globally, with a focus on how this knowledge will affect their lives now, and in the future, further strengthening relationships within, and between our communities.
+Digital Human Library partnerships bring exciting new content, powerful stories, resources, and new technologies into our classroom programs to create learning experiences for students that are engaging, relevant, current, accessible and inclusive.
+Connections-based learning is about supporting students so they can experience the curriculum through a series of meaningful relationships, with a focus on how this learning will affect their lives now, and in the future, further strengthening relationships within, and between our communities.

 “We always talk about how we need to make the world better for our kids.
 We also need to make the kids better for our world.” ~ Martin Molata

 I hope to see you in the classroom,

 Founder & President, Digital Human Library Foundation